 Sean joined Watsi on September 12th, 2014.
-Six years ago, Sean joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Sean's most recent donation traveled 8,600 miles to support Naw Mu, a 44-year-old mother of two children from Burma, to fund hernia repair surgery so she can return to her family.
+Seven years ago, Sean joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Sean's most recent donation traveled 8,500 miles to support Naw Mu, a 44-year-old mother of two children from Burma, to fund hernia repair surgery so she can walk again.

 Sean has funded healthcare for 94 patients in 13 countries.